Monday, April 1, 2024

 A new life is waiting but danger's no stranger here

 But I can see Collins's main function: making reasonably-pleasant noise, that unfortunately happens to have words (Mark Mancina's score is just fine), to fill up one's ears whilst Lima and Buck do their montages.
 For Tarzan has many montages.
 Most of its montages are amazingly good pieces of imaginative editing, and "Two Worlds" is no exception, even if it's the only significant passage of Tarzan that I have genuinely serious filmmaking complaints about.
-(It simply doesn't have enough space, not even able to properly register the whiplash of its inspiring images of determined castaways making a luxurious Swiss Family Robinson life for themselves, who, mere seconds afterwards, get turned into cat food.
+(It simply doesn't have enough space, not even able to properly register the whiplash of its inspiring images of determined castaways making a luxurious Swiss Family Robinson life for themselves, before, mere seconds afterwards, turning them into cat food.
 It doesn't even suggest, with useful precision, how they became cat food.
 Even so, that match cut between Kala's doomed infant and baby Tarzan each getting tossed in the air is ecstatic.)
 The montages (maybe even the songs, and I do appreciate that Old School Disney percussive jazz number with the sidekicks) do get better.
 They are, to express it stupidly, the beams across which Tarzan's story is laid, and when they're no longer required, like in "Two Worlds," to encompass an unmanageable amount of information, these montages reach a sterling level of narrative and emotional efficiency for a story that's already myth, of the kind that can be well-told in simple, straightforward, iconic gestures.

 They help take you up into the grander sweep of it, then, and get at what the film has, I believe correctly, identified as the heart of the Tarzan fantasy.
 That fantasy's only incidentally about mortal combat with leopards, and to the extent it is, it's to prove Tarzan can kill one if he needs to; it's about battling ivory raiders or, in this case, gorilla hunters, barely at all, and that only to the extent that you'll want some measure of violent conflict to structure your action movie.
 (Yet despite being almost superfluous toalmost a distraction from!the real goals of Tarzan, Clayton makes a near-miss case for being a classic Disney villain after all, in the way he proves as much a threat to a hero's soul as his life; even his extreme anti-subtlety means it's up to you to decide how much it's Tarzan willfully risking his family for his own yearnings.
 Or maybe Clayton's rad just because of this one shot here, in the expression of half-deranged triumph that supervising animator Randy Haycock's given him, and in the contrast between that doomy sky and the film's single use of the now-customary Disney Renaissance hell-reds, though it's worth noting that, unusually, Tarzan's hell-reds are motivated: